Adrian Fortescue (martyr): Life

-Adrian Fortescue was the son of Sir John Fortescue of Ponsbourne Park at Newgate Street Village in Hertfordshire.
+Adrian Fortescue was the son of Sir John Fortescue of Ponsbourne Park at Newgate Street in Hertfordshire.
 He descended from Richard Fortescue, younger brother of Sir Henry Fortescue (fl.
 1426), Lord Chief Justice of the Common Pleas in Ireland, and of Sir John Fortescue (ca. 1394 – ca. 1480), Lord Chief Justice of England and Wales, all sons of Sir John Fortescue (fl.1422) of Whympston in the parish of Modbury, Devon, appointed in 1422 Captain of the captured Castle of Meaux, 25 miles NE of Paris.
 His mother Alice was the daughter of Geoffrey Boleyn, Lord Mayor of London, and great aunt to Henry VIII's second wife, Anne Boleyn.

 He was made a Knight of the Bath in 1503.
 He spent most of his time in the country, busy with his lands and with county affairs.
 He lived at his wife's family seat at Stonor Park in Oxfordshire, where he served as a Justice of the Peace.
 Fortescue participated in England's wars against France in 1513 and 1523 and was present at the meeting in 1520 between Henry VIII and Francis I of France at the Field of the Cloth of Gold.

 He was made a Knight of the Order of St. John in 1532 and the following year became a Dominican Tertiary of the Blackfriars of Oxford.
 He attended the coronation of Anne Boleyn in June of that year.

 On 29 August 1534, he was arrested without any stated reason and taken to Woodstock, where he was questioned.
 He was freed after a period of months.
 In February 1539 he was again arrested, and in April he was among those condemned for treason without a trial by Parliament for unspecified acts presumably relating to hostility to Henry VIII's church policies.
 He was beheaded at the Tower of London on 9 July 1539.
 His servants were also killed for treason on the same day but were hanged, drawn and quartered at Tyburn.